-In TCM, blood flow to part of the heart is briefly blocked.
+In TCM, blood flow to part of the heart is blocked for a short time.
 This might happen if the coronary arteries have a temporary spasm.
-It might also occur if the smaller blood vessels of the heart don’t get enough blood.
-Although the symptoms of TCM may feel like a heart attack, the two conditions are different.
-In a heart attack, a major blockage in one of the coronary arteries triggers symptoms.
-In TCM, no such blockage is present.
+It might also occur if the heart's smaller blood vessels don’t get enough blood.
+The symptoms of TCM may feel like a heart attack.
+But the 2 conditions are different.
+In a heart attack, a major blockage in 1 of the coronary arteries triggers symptoms.
+In TCM, there's no such blockage.

 Experts first identified TCM in 1990 in Japan.
-Since then, it has been found in people all over the world.
+Since then, it's been found in people all over the world.
 More people are being diagnosed with it as awareness of the condition has grown.

 What causes takotsubo cardiomyopathy?

-Intense emotions such as grief, fear, or sadness may trigger TCM.
+Intense feelings such as grief, fear, or sadness may trigger TCM.
 That’s why the condition is sometimes called broken heart syndrome.
-A sudden illness may also precede it.
+A sudden illness may also occur just before it happens.
 TCM might be triggered by:

 - Accidental overdose of adrenaline

 - Asthma flare